HeshuEU/likelib-hackathon/README.md

 ### Build
 1. Go to ./doc folder.
 2. Run: sudo ./prepare_build.sh .
-It will install vcpkg packet manager to /opt folder.
+It will install vcpkg package manager to /opt folder.
-3. Restart terminal session
+3. Restart terminal.
-4. Run: lkgen
+4. To generate CMake files in current directory simply run `lkgen` command.
+It will search for CMakeLists in current directory and its parent, and will generate CMake files.
+If current and parent folders don't contain CMakeLists.txt, then the path to the root of the project, from which ./prepare_build.sh was run, will be used to get CMakeLists.